 The probe phase returns only rows from the probe input that do not exist in the build input.
 It works exactly the same as for right anti semi join: “Handle matching rows” does not return any row, and it immediately continues to “Probe: GetNext()”, without looking for and processing additional matching rows in the hash table (shown as a dotted line in the flowchart).
 “Handle unmatched probe row” does return a row.

 After the probe phase, the final phase runs.
 This phase returns all rows that are stored in the hash table, regardless of whether or not there was a matching row in the probe input.
-Duplicated rows in the hash table are discarded at this time.
-This is fairly easy to do due to the low number of rows per hash bucket.
+Note that duplicates from the build input, if any, were already removed during the build phase.